MapRock/TimeMolecules/tutorials/probability_logic_ontology_data/readme.md

 #### Tying Back to the Data of the Semantic Layer

 Time Molecules also facilitates a tie back to the database (BI data source, Semantic Layer, data warehouse, or event storage such as Azure CosmosDB) from which the events creating the Markov models were imported.
-This is the "D" in PLOD.
+This is the other "D" in PLOD.

 The following table is actually part of the result of the stored procedure, GetNextEventsForObservedEvent, way back in [Query Time Molecules](#Query-Time-Molecules):